Social Sciences Division

 Students desiring to declare a minor in history should consult the department chair.
-One course in Roman (or Greek) history taught in the Kenyon Classics Department, or one history course taken on an off-campus study program may be counted toward the minor at the discretion of the department chair.
+One history course at Kenyon outside the history department may be counted toward the minor at the discretion of the department chair.

 AP credit cannot be used to satisfy any of the requirements of the history major or minor.

 Faculty members in the department believe that study in another country strengthens academic work in history.
 Students may meet the above requirements with courses taken off campus, but only with departmental approval.
 Students contemplating off-campus study should consult with their advisor to clarify whether they may receive departmental credit for off-campus work.
 History majors should give serious consideration to foreign language study.
 Foreign language competence not only enriches study abroad, it enhances opportunities for historical research at Kenyon.